andreaceccanti/iam-website/content/en/docs/reference/configuration/jwt-profiles/_index.md

 This mechanism enables integration of the same IAM instance with resources relying on different profiles.

-IAM currently supports three JWT profiles:
+IAM currently supports four JWT profiles:

 - the `iam` profile
 - the `wlcg` WLCG profile